List of Scream (film series) characters: Tatum Riley

 Tatum Riley is a Woodsboro teenager, the best friend of Sidney Prescott, the girlfriend of Stu Macher and the sister of town Deputy Dewey Riley.
 After a series of murders begin in the town, Tatum attempts to protect Sidney from the ensuing media attention, since the killings occurred on the anniversary of the brutal murder of Sidney's mother.
 Tatum's boyfriend Stu hosts a house party, during which the killer strikes, attacking her in the garage.
 She tries to escape through a pet flap fitted to the automatic garage door, but becomes stuck, and the killer raises the door.
 Tatum's neck is crushed between the rising door and the top of its frame, killing her.

 Twenty-five years after her death, her older brother Dewey is shown in possession of her ashes in his trailer.

+Actresses Marley Shelton, Melinda Clarke and Rebecca Gayheart also auditioned for the role, however, McGowan was cast as Tatum because the production team felt she best embodied the "spunky" nature of the character.
+McGowan put herself in charge of Tatum's wardrobe, as she conceived her character less tomboyish and more cute and appealing than the costume designer Cynthia Bergstrom had devised.
+She even extended it to Tatum's bedroom by removing the posters of the Indigo Girls and replaced them with kitten posters.
+Additionally, in order to distinguish her character from Neve Campbell's, McGowan had to dye her hair blonde.

 Tatum's death, like those of Casey Becker and Kenny Brown, caused conflict between director Wes Craven and the MPAA film rating board.
 Craven was ultimately forced to reduce any lingering shots of her body, necessitating a quick visual cutaway once she dies.
-Actresses Melinda Clarke and Rebecca Gayheart also auditioned for the role.
-McGowan was cast as Tatum because the production team felt she best embodied the "spunky" nature of the character.
 While filming Tatum's death scene, McGowan discovered she actually could fit through the pet flap and as a result, she would fall out of it during filming.
 The producer had to staple her clothes to the flap to prevent her from falling out of it again.